WangLuran/Guided-Flow-Matching-with-Optimal-Control/README.md

 The **terminal reward function** can be modified in the `flowgrad_edit_batch` function located in [`./image/utils/run_lib_flowgrad_oc.py`](./image/utils/run_lib_flowgrad_oc.py).
 By default, the loss function is a combination of CLIP loss and LPIPS loss.

-Run the following command to generate results after cd to the `image` folder:
+Navigate to the `image` directory and run the following command to generate results:

 ```sh
 python main_data.py